 Microsurgery for Non-Cancerous Lesions

 Most of the time, vocal fold lesions in children do not need surgery and respond very well to specific voice therapy.
 In rare cases, surgery may be recommended to remove non-cancerous vocal cord lesions.
 While your child is under general anesthesia, tiny surgical instruments are inserted through their mouth into the throat.
 The surgeon makes a very small incision away from the vibrating edge of the vocal cord, and a tiny flap of tissue is lifted so the lesion -- often a cyst or polyp -- can be removed.
-Also known as "phonomicrosurgery," this technique reduces the risk of scarring and offers the best voice outcomes.
+This technique reduces the risk of scarring and supports the best voice outcomes.
 A period of complete voice rest is required after surgery, so your child's age and maturity are factors in deciding whether to proceed with surgery.
 Voice therapy is essential for optimal recovery after microsurgery.

 Procedures for Vocal Cord Paralysis in Children